Gijikiki/latex-resume-builder/README.md

 ## Credits

-A friend if mine has the project '[glort](https://github.com/rbuysse/glort/tree/main)', which was the inspiration for this project.
+A friend of mine has the project '[glort](https://github.com/rbuysse/glort/tree/main)', which was the inspiration for this project.
 That project builds a resume from a Markdown source, using Pandoc.
 I studied that project to figure out how GitHub actions worked.